School Admissions 2019/20

 Please see 'Nursery' for details how to apply for a nursery place

 Greystoke Primary School

 In line with Leicestershire County Council’s variation to its admission arrangements, our admission number is capped to the school’s Publish Admission Number (PAN).
-Please see the document below for further details:

 All children are welcome at Greystoke Primary School, and the Head Teacher Mrs Thornton is always happy to show parents around our school and answer any questions regarding the education of your child you may have.

 Once you have applied (please see the information below) and your application accepted, you will be then invited to attend open evenings and taster sessions in the Summer Term before your child starts full time education in our Reception Year in the following Autumn Term.

 Please contact the school using the 'Contact Us' link or telephone using the number below.

 In Leicestershire, primary and infant schools offer a school place for a child of four years of age from the autumn term following their fourth birthday.
 However, statutory school age is from the first term after your child’s fifth birthday.